marcosav/fermax-blue-intercom/README.md

 ## Usage

 1. Clone the repository and navigate to the root directory.
-2. Install the requests module by running `pip install requests`.
+2. Install the httpx module by running `pip install httpx`.
 3. Run the script with the required arguments: `python3 open_door.py --username <USERNAME> --password <PASSWORD>`.
 4. If you want to avoid extra fetching, you can also provide the optional `--deviceId` and `--accessId` arguments.
 5. The script will output a message indicating whether the door was successfully opened or not.